u83mm/e-commerce/README.md

 user: admin
 passwd: admin
 ```
-7.- Select "my_database" and go to "import" menu and search my_database.sql file in your "directoryName".
+7.- Select "my_database" and go to "import" menu and search my_database.sql file in your "Application/MariaDB" directory.

 8.- Go to your localhost in the browser and you can do login.
 ```